Incentive Aware AI Regulations: A Credal Characterisation: Preliminaries

-Standard probability theory assigns a unique numerical measure to every event, implicitly assuming complete information.
+Standard probability theory~\cite{kolmogorov1956foundations} assigns a unique number in $[0,1]$ to every event in $\mathcal{F}$.
 In contrast, \emph{imprecise probability} (IP) generalizes this framework to accommodate ambiguity, partial ignorance, or conflicting evidence by allowing a range of plausible probability distributions~\citep{walley1991, augustin_introduction_2014}.
-While classical probability represents uncertainty using a single (additive) probability distribution $P$, various IP models such as lower probabilities, possibility measure, and belief functions are instead characterised by sets of distributions, commonly referred to as \emph{credal} sets. \begin{definition}[Credal Set]A \emph{credal set} $\mathcal{P}_0$ is a closed, convex set of probability measures on a measurable space. \end{definition} This extension is historically grounded in the subjective interpretation of probability~\citep{definetti1974theory}, which departs from frequentist views by interpreting probability as an agent's betting dispositions rather than observed frequencies.
+While classical probability represents uncertainty using a single (additive) probability distribution $P$, various IP models such as lower probabilities, possibility measure, and belief functions are instead characterised by sets of distributions, commonly referred to as \emph{credal} sets. \begin{definition}[Credal Set] A \emph{credal set} $\mathcal{P}_0$ is a closed, convex set of probability measures. \end{definition} This extension is historically grounded in the subjective interpretation of probability~\citep{definetti1974theory}, which departs from frequentist views by interpreting probability as an agent's betting dispositions rather than observed frequencies.
 From a robust Bayesian perspective, a credal set represents the agent's uncertainty: the ``true'' or ``ideal'' data-generating distribution is assumed to lie within $\mathcal{P}_0$, although its exact identity remains unknown.
 Central to this interpretation is the concept of a \emph{gamble}.
 A gamble $g: \Omega \rightarrow \mathbb{R}$ is a bounded real-valued function interpreted as an uncertain reward whose payoff is $g(\omega)$ if the outcome $\omega \in \Omega$ occurs.
-In the case of precise probability, the probability $P(A)$ for an event $A\in\mathcal{F}$ coincides with the \emph{fair price} at which an agent is willing to buy or sell the associated indicator gamble $\mathbbm{1}_A$ defined by $\mathbbm{1}_A(\omega)=1$ when $\omega\in A$ and $0$ otherwise.
-Equivalently, the probability of an event equals the expected payoff of its indicator gamble, that is, $P(A)=\mathbb{E}[\mathbbm{1}_A]$.
-To accommodate imprecision, the IP literature replaces a single fair price with bounds: the supremum acceptable buying price (lower prevision) and infimum acceptable selling price (upper prevision) of a gamble.
-These are defined as the lower and upper envelopes of a credal set $\mathcal{P}_0$, i.e., $\underline{P}(g) := \underline{\mathbb{E}}(g) = \inf_{P \in \mathcal{P}_0} \mathbb{\mathbb{E}}_P[g]$ and $\overline{P}(g) := \overline{\mathbb{E}}(g) = \sup_{P \in \mathcal{P}_0} \mathbb{\mathbb{E}}_P[g]$, respectively.
-The two are conjugate, satisfying $\underline{P}(g) = -\overline{P}(-g)$, and coincide in the precise case.
-See \citet{augustin_introduction_2014} for more details.
+The precise probability $P(A)$ for an event $A\in\mathcal{F}$ coincides with the \emph{fair price} at which an agent is willing to buy or sell the associated indicator gamble $\mathbf{1}_A$ defined by $\mathbf{1}_A(\omega)=1$ when $\omega\in A$ and $0$ otherwise.
+To accommodate imprecision, the IP literature replace a single fair price with bounds: the supremum acceptable buying price and infimum acceptable selling price of a gamble.
+The two are conjugate and coincide in the precise case, characterizing agent's beliefs via the set of risks they are willing to accept, known as the set of \emph{marginally desirable gambles}.
+See \citet{augustin_introduction_2014} for more details. \begin{definition}[Set of Marginally Desirable Gambles] A gamble $g$ is \emph{marginally desirable} with respect to a credal set $\mathcal{P}_0$ if the agent expects a non-negative gain in the worst-case scenario.
+A set of marginally desirable gambles with respect to $\mathcal{P}_0$ is formally defined as